WooodHead/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

 **Event Listener Breakpoints** are just one of many types of breakpoints available in DevTools.
 It's worth memorizing all the different types, because each type ultimately helps you debug different scenarios as quickly as possible.
-See [Pause Your Code With Breakpoints][breakpoints] to learn when to use each type.
+See [Pause Your Code With Breakpoints][breakpoints] to learn when and how to use each type.

 [resume]: /web/tools/chrome-devtools/images/resume-script-execution.png
 [breakpoints]: /web/tools/chrome-devtools/javascript/breakpoints